Reaseheath College Privacy Notice for Students

-We consider the processing of your personal information for the above purposes to be either necessary for us to take steps with a view to creating a contractual relationship with you (e.g. to assess your application to study with us) and as part of or necessary for compliance with a legal obligation (e.g. equal opportunities monitoring), or necessary for the performance of tasks we carry out in the public interest task of providing education to you.
+We consider the processing of your personal information for the above purposes to be either necessary for us to take steps with a view to creating a contractual relationship with you (e.g. to assess your application to study with us, to deliver and administer your education), or necessary for compliance with a legal obligation (e.g. equal opportunities monitoring), or necessary for the performance of tasks we carry out in the public interest task of providing education to you.

 If we require your consent for any specific use of your personal information, we will collect it at the appropriate time and you can withdraw this at any time.

-Whilst you are studying at the College, University Centre or DART then we may send you information about the other courses we provide that you may wish to progress onto, this is on the basis of our legitimate business interests.
+Whilst you are studying at the College or University Centre then we may send you information about the other courses we provide that you may wish to progress onto, this is on the basis of our legitimate business interests.
 In doing so, we will comply with the requirements of the “soft opt in” and offer you an opportunity to refuse marketing when your details are first collected and in subsequent messages (by way of own unsubscribe).

-Any other marketing we carry out will be on the basis of consent.
+Any other marketing we carry out would normally be on the basis of consent.

 Who will my personal information be shared with?

 - Educational Government Bodies including the Education and Skills Funding Agency and the Department for Education.
 The ESFA is responsible for funding education and skills in England for children, young people and adults.
 It is also responsible for delivery of key services in the education and skills sector in England including the apprenticeship service, the provision of information, advice and guidance through the National Careers Service, and the Learning Records Service.
 This information is used by these government departments to meet their statutory responsibilities and to create and maintain the unique learner number (ULN) and personal learning record (PLR).
-You can find the ESFA’s Privacy notice at https://www.gov.uk/government/publications/esfa-privacy-notice/education-and-skills-funding-agency-privacy-notice-may-2018
+You can find the ESFA’s Privacy notice at ESFA privacy notice – GOV.UK (www.gov.uk)

 - The information you provide may also be shared with other organisations for education, training, employment and well-being related purposes, including for research.

-- Where relevant and as required and/or notified to you, your school/college or training organisation.
+- Where relevant and as required and/or notified to you, your parent/guardian.

 - Your examination boards or awarding bodies.